modal-labs/claude-managed-agents-modal-sandbox/examples/cli/README.md

 ### Claude

-* Create and/or activate a non-default workspace in [Claude Platform](https://platform.claude.com).
-All the Claude resources should be created inside this workspace.
+* Choose a workspace on [Claude Platform](https://platform.claude.com).
+All the Claude resources will be created inside this workspace.

 * Note your **Workspace ID**:
    * Open [Workspaces](https://platform.claude.com/settings/workspaces) and copy the ID for your workspace.